ksachdeva/tensorflow-cc-sdk-generator/README.md

 * *include* directory that contains the header files
 * *libs* directory that contains libtensorflow_cc.so & libtensorflow_framework.so shared libraries
-* *CMakeLists.txt* file that exposes an INTERFACE only module with an alias *third-party::tensorflow-cc*
+* *CMakeLists.txt* file that exposes an INTERFACE only CMake module with an alias *third-party::tensorflow-cc*

 ## Example usage

 The *example* folder contains a project structure that I generally use.
-As you noticed the generation command created the SDK in third-party folder.
+Notice that the above example generation command created the SDK in the example/third-party folder.

 This example project uses CMake as a build system.